dhis2/design-system/molecules/modal.md

 2. **Screen cover, required:** covers the screen behind the modal view
 3. **Title, optional:** concise, informative title.
 Should give the user a quick, understandable snapshot of the content in a few words.
 4. **Content, required:** the modal content itself.
 This can be anything, but it must be present.
 Empty modals are not valid.
-5. **Actions, required:** A modal can have a primary action, secondary action, or a destructive action
+5. **Action bar, optional:** An action bar can have a primary action or a destructive action and multiple secondary actions.
     1. **Primary action, optional:** A primary action is an affirmative button that confirms or performs an action.
 Examples “Confirm”, “Send email”, “Add to chart”.
 Primary actions always use a ‘Primary Button’
     2. **Destructive action, optional:** Similar to a primary action, but negative in nature.
 Destructive actions always use a ‘Destructive Button’.
 Examples include ‘Delete data’, ‘Remove from database’.
-    3. **Secondary action, required:** All modals must have a secondary action, which is shown in a ‘Secondary Button’.
-An example of a modal that includes only a ‘Secondary Button’ is a simple, informative modal that requires only an ‘Dismiss’ action.
+    3. **Secondary action, optional:**  An example of a modal that includes only a ‘Secondary Button’ is a simple, informative modal that requires only an ‘Dismiss’ action.

 ---